yueguo1997/Flashattention_paper_presentation/README.md

 ### Convert the problem
-The goal is to maximize the use of fast memory: SRAM  In the meanwhile, the most common approach to accelerate memory-bound operations is kernel fusion: if there are multiple operations applied to the same input, the input can be loaded once from HBM, instead of multiple times for each operation.
+The goal is to maximize the use of fast memory: SRAM.
+In the meanwhile, the most common approach to accelerate memory-bound operations is kernel fusion: if there are multiple operations applied to the same input, the input can be loaded once from HBM, instead of multiple times for each operation.
 Compilers can automatically fuse many elementwise operations.

 ### Methods